 The evaporator coil in your HVAC system is often moist, particularly during warmer months.
 By continuously shining UVC light on the coil, mold and bacteria cannot flourish.

 2. Fresher Indoor Air

-Media air filters may be effective at trapping dust, pollen, dander and other bigger contaminants, but only the highest-rated HEPA filters can trap the smaller bacteria and viruses.
+Media air filters can trap the smaller bacteria and viruses.
 UV lights lower the number of microorganisms in the air without restricting airflow.

 3. Enhanced Efficiency

 By sustaining enough airflow and keeping the equipment cleaner, UV lights help your HVAC system function more effectively.
 This, in turn, reduces your energy costs each month.

 Clean equipment works more smoothly and breaks down less regularly.
 It might even work years longer.